guardtime/gttlvutil/README.md

 ### Latest Release from Guardtime Repository

-In order to install the `gttlvutil` CentOS / RHEL:
+In order to install the `gttlvutil` on CentOS / RHEL:

 ```
 cd /etc/yum.repos.d